scottfr/SystemsBook/11 Going Global/Going Global.md

 1. A description of the challenge we are tackling, why we built the model, and what the model contains.
 2. An interactive version of the model that the user can explore and run simulations with.
-3. A discussion forum about the model that users can post comments to and see what others have posted.
+3. A discussion forum about the model where users can post comments and see what others have posted.

 This might seem ambitious, and it is!
 But using freely available technologies and services we will be able to put this webpage together very quickly.
 Let us split the process of developing the webpage into three steps: first we'll create the general page framework, then we will add the interactive model, and lastly we will add the discussion forum.